Legal

 1.2 If You have any question or doubt regarding any provision of the ToS, please don’t purchase or use any part of the Service and send us an email at [email protected] regarding your concerns.

 1.3 In order to accept the ToS, You must be of legal age to enter into an agreement.
-If You are a legal entity (organization, company, etc.) the person who accepts the ToS on your behalf represents and warrants that they have the authority to represent and bind You to the ToS.
+If You are a legal entity (organisation, company, etc.) the person who accepts the ToS on your behalf represents and warrants that they have the full authority to represent and bind You.

 1.4 You can accept the ToS by clicking to accept or agree to the ToS where available or by purchasing, accessing, using or installing the Service (free trials included).
 By performing one of these options, You represent and accept that You have read, understood and agreed to be bound by the ToS, like any written agreement signed by you.